How to use icon grids and keylines?

 Step #2: Establish keylines

-Square icon design featuring a central orange circle with a white plus sign, overlaid with a complex geometric grid.
+Square icon design featuring a central purple circle with a white plus sign, overlaid with a complex geometric grid.

 Keylines guide the placement of icons and other elements.
 Determine appropriate margins and spacing to establish a visual rhythm.
 A consistent set of keylines creates a sense of order and predictability.